 As parents, the best way to understand and handle these common issues is to make sure you spend quality time with your teen as often as possible.
 This encourages healthy two-way communication where he feels supported and can trust enough to share what is happening in his life.

-The difference between a developmental challenge and a behaviour problem can then be easily ascertained.
-If you hasten to judge, label, advise or condemn the behaviour, he is then likely to hide or distort incidents to win your approval.
+The difference between a developmental challenge and a behavior problem can then be easily ascertained.
+If you hasten to judge, label, advise or condemn the behavior, he is then likely to hide or distort incidents to win your approval.
 Sometimes a single incident could just be a phase of exploration.
-But, with your support, he will feel confident enough to learn his lesson and stop indulging in behaviours that are potentially harmful.
+But, with your support, he will feel confident enough to learn his lesson and stop indulging in behaviors that are potentially harmful.

-Repeated violence, truancy, lying, relationship conflicts and drop in academic performances can be considered behaviour problems.
+Repeated violence, truancy, lying, relationship conflicts, and a drop in academic performances can be considered behavior problems.
 In addition, children who have experienced prolonged academic stress from childhood may often resort to defiance or 'acting out' in their teenage years.

-2. Structure, don't control: Create clear boundaries and structures so that your teen can explore but, at the same time, be aware of his limits.
+Create clear boundaries and structures so that your teen can explore but, at the same time, be aware of his limits.
 At this age, he needs the freedom to move towards his peers and away from family.
-If your structure allows this balance, he is likely to develop appropriate skills in a supportive environment, else his behaviour might seem troublesome.
+If your structure allows this balance, he is likely to develop appropriate skills in a supportive environment, else his behavior might seem troublesome.

-5. Understand, don't overrule: Understand that the neurological and physiological changes that a teen goes through are normal.
-They also cause tremendous stress that results in moodiness, risky behaviour, inconsistent habits, relationship turmoil and academic fluctuations.
+Understand that the neurological and physiological changes that a teen goes through are normal.
+They also cause tremendous stress that results in moodiness, risky behavior, inconsistent habits, relationship turmoil, and academic fluctuations.
 Avoid comparing your teenage life with hers as lifestyles across two generations are hardly similar.
-Instead work towards helping her adapt to a healthy diet, exercise, balanced relationships (modelled at home), and a good choice of academic and leisure activities that include a non-technology-assisted hobby.
+Instead work towards helping her adapt to a healthy diet, exercise, balanced relationships (modeled at home), and a good choice of academic and leisure activities that include a non-technology-assisted hobby.

 With these tips, hope you and your teen will be able to sail through this phase smoothly.